 In general terms, making a convention for precedence of operations will save us a lot of effort in order to write unambiguous expressions.

 The PEMDAS convention

-The PEMDAS is mnemonic acronym that helps you remember the order of precedence of operations that is used as the standard convention.
+The PEMDAS is mnemonic acronym that helps you remember the order of precedence of operations that is used as the standard convention to calculate algebraic expressions.